 - 1. Statewide impacts from a severe drought have occurred across North Carolina, resulting in significant effects. - 2.
 Crops have been severely impacted.
-Many are wilted or withered and a large amount of the harvestable plants are lost.
-Grasslands used for pasture land or hay have stunted in growth or are overgrazed and cannot support livestock without supplemental feed. - 3.
-Natural vegetation has become dry, enhancing the risk of wildfires that spread rapidly.
+Many have wilted or withered, and a large amount of the harvestable plants have been lost.
+Grasslands used for pastureland or hay have stunted in growth or are overgrazed and cannot support livestock without supplemental feed. - Natural vegetation has become dry, enhancing the risk of wildfires that spread rapidly.
 Major wildland forest fires can occur over several locations causing a strain on firefighting resources.
 The North Carolina Forest Service will ban open burning when there is an increased fire weather risk. - 4.
-Drinking water supplies are dangerously low.
-This may include dry wells due to low groundwater or low lake and river levels. - 5.
-Due to the reduced water supplies, water quality is becoming poor.
-People are becoming sick and water may be unpotable in some cases.
+Source water levels have become dangerously low.
+This includes dry wells due to low groundwater or low lake and river levels. - 5.
+Due to the reduced source water levels, water quality has deteriorated.

-- 6. With a long term drought, State revenue is down and the economy is hurt due to a combination of reasons.
+- 6. With a long-term drought, state revenue has dropped and the economy is hurt due to a combination of reasons.
 These may include low crop yields, increasing food costs, increasing water costs, reduced tourism due to low water at recreation areas, etc. - 7.
 Emergency transportation of resources (inbound response and outbound disposal) may require permits, licenses, or exemptions. - 8.
-Less-impactful droughts may only require partial activation of this appendix and may involve coordination between NCEM and other State agencies.
+Less-impactful droughts may only require partial activation of this appendix and may involve coordination between North Carolina Emergency Management (NCEM) and other State agencies.